 April 23, 2018

-Mexican chef Martha Ortiz's Dulce Patria restaurant features plush red seating, which stands out all the more amidst white walls and tablecloths.
+Mexican chef Martha Ortiz's Dulce Patria restaurant features plush, red seating that stands out against the white walls and tablecloths.
+The colorful experience extends to the menu as well.

-I enjoyed multi-colored quesadillas, pork loin medallions in a yellow mole, purple rice, and stellar charred maize and cacao ice cream.
+I enjoyed multi-colored quesadillas, pork loin medallions in a yellow mole sauce, and cacao ice cream.
+In 2018, Dulce Patria ranked #48 in Latin America.

-Maximo Bistrot
+Maximo

 April 24, 2018

-When we finally made a dinner reservation during my last visit, I found it entirely too dark inside to take photos without relying on a flash.
+When we finally made a dinner reservation during my last visit, I found it too dark inside to take photos without relying on a flash.

 Bogotá, Colombia